 Though Customer Success has a very different function than Sales and Marketing, the three disciplines share a lot in common and need to work together to attract, convert, close, and delight customers.
 Here we will provide a framework for a Customer Success Methodology to explain which job function “owns” each part of the methodology and how the other groups support activities conducted in each stage.

-To illustrate the integral role of your Marketing, Sales and customer functions, consider where an effective marketing program begins – that is, as we said above, with understanding your customers.
+To illustrate the integral role of your Marketing, Sales and Customer Service functions, consider where an effective marketing program begins – that is, as we said above, with understanding your customers.

 At Precision Marketing Group, we spend a great deal of time talking to our clients about their customers, asking questions such as: